 The basic way to decide your marketing budget is to look at your Customer Acquisition Cost (CAC) and the Lifetime Value (LTV) of a customer.
+(Check out our library of free resources to learn more about ROI, CAC and LTV.)
 In what you sell, what profit do those sales gross for you currently and how much of that profit would you be willing to invest in the acquisition of that customer?
 What you can afford to spend depends on how lean your overhead expenses are.
 If, once you acquire a new customer, they buy from you repeatedly and are fairly loyal, you may be able to figure out the LTV of a typical customer.
 If the LTV is fairly significant then you can spend a little bit more on acquiring that customer versus if they’re a one-and-done kind of buyer.

 If your widget sells for $100 and your gross profit for that widget is $75, and you’re running your business from your garage and don’t plan on expanding, maybe only $25 of each widget sold goes to paying salaries and other overhead expenses.
 From the $50 remaining, you could look at spending anywhere from $10 to $25 to acquire a new widget buyer.
 If that buyer will buy widgets from you every year for the next five years, then maybe you’re willing to spend somewhere between $50-$100 to acquire that customer.

 As you can see, it really depends on the business.
 If you have a sales team working, many businesses put the commission and salaries of their sales team in the acquisition cost.

 “What happens if I spend too little on marketing?”